officialnico/geoDemo/README.md

+# Placing our bot on the same AWS as the exchange

 The idea here is to place our trading scripts on the same AWS platform as the exchange Since AWS also uses their own DNS you're coming so close to the exchange server that it is practically a LAN connection, therefor having a cutting edge advantage over every other trading bot.
 Speed is of essence when making these calculation.
 Most exchanges also use AWS so it's a fair bet in flexibility using this method.